Kirchner Museum Davos: The current building

-The Kirchner Museum Davos was the first major commission that the Zurich architects Annette Gigon and Mike Guyer carried out.
+The Kirchner Museum Davos was the first major commission that the Zürich architects Annette Gigon and Mike Guyer carried out.
 It is presently seen as a pioneering work in a new approach to museum architecture, combining functionality and aesthetics, architectural intrinsic value and service to art in a remarkable way.
 In 2012 it received the Daylight Award from the Velux Foundation, founded in 1980, the most valuable architecture prize in Switzerland.

 Based on the regional conditions (climate and light conditions, Davos flat roof architecture), but above all with the idea of an ideal encounter between the visitors and works of art, the architects designed four cubes as exhibition halls.
 They are connected by a branched foyer with wide window fronts, which is meant as a place for reflection, and at the same time opens up a view of the alpine landscape that was si inspirational for Kirchner.
 The facade of the museum is completely covered with glass - opaque elements alternating with clear elements.
 The roof, the so-called 5th facade, is covered with broken glass.
 In addition to the exhibition rooms and the connecting access hall, there are also in the museums, didactic rooms, a library, a meeting room, offices, workshops, depots and ancillary rooms.